romanbro/agile_project/Sprint 2/README.md

 - Spike into Python Backend complete.
 A simple Flask backend was created and linked to our front-end, but we have decided to continue with Java instead.
 - Spike into JSP complete.
 - Going forward, the main task is connecting our database with JSP, setting up a tomcat server and starting to integrate it with our front-end.

+--
+## Day 3 - Scrum Meeting summary
+The Scrum Master for this meeting was Sarah Hartley.

+### Members Present:
+Oskar, Gregor, Sarah, Yousaf.

+### Members Not Present:
+Blazej,Roman.

+### Apologies:
+Roman: ill - working from home
+Blazej: working from home

+### Summary of Conversation:

+Each person explained what they had been working on yesterday since the last meeting, what they were going to work on today and any problems that they ran into.

+- Netbeans and JSP enviroment installed on back-end teams laptops - ran into some issues so took longer than expected
+- Front-end team finished webpage - added information pop-ups, tab icon and fixed page layout.
+- Back-end team working on integration and jsp.